 There’s no point in going through the trouble of setting up several social accounts if you’re not going to spend time using them and interacting with others.

-Create a schedule that is more reasonable for you to manage so you can actively monitoring your accounts.
+Create a schedule that is more reasonable for you to manage so you can actively monitor your accounts.

 - Come up with a posting plan and strategy that works with your schedule (so you don’t go insane!)